 I am always wanting to be reminded of something I’ve forgotten.
 That is precisely why I do every little thing that I do.

-Just drive the train and don’t look back, just glow in the dark and don’t think too much about it.
-Have a glass of wine and a night of beauty rest, consider yourself to be a well-loved mystery.
+Look back but don’t stare.
+Glow in the dark and don’t think too much about it.
+Consider yourself a well-loved mystery.